Club La Vela

-Club La Vela is a nightclub owned by Patrick and Thorsten Pfeffer and is located in Panama City Beach, Florida.
-It is billed as the largest nightclub in the United States.
-While open throughout most of the year, the club has gained most of its fame and infamy during the weeks of spring break when thousands of college students converge on the club.
+Club La Vela was a nightclub owned by Patrick and Thorsten Pfeffer located in Panama City Beach, Florida.
+It was once billed as the largest nightclub in the United States.
+The club gained most of its fame and infamy in the 1990s during the weeks of spring break when thousands of college students converge on the club.
+The club was heavily damaged in a hurricane and has not been reconstructed.